misteraverin/diglot-weave/README.md

-# diglot-weave
+# Diglot-weave
-Handmade version for diglot weave technique.
-You can learn swedish words in 10 minutes with this site.
+Handmade text for diglot weave technique.
+You can learn several basic swedish words in 10 minutes with this site.